Let me just state this right off the hop: Europe is the best destination in the world for train travel. Then again, maybe I’m biased.

 Although most travellers will save money, not every European itinerary will be well-suited for a European rail pass.

-The general rule I would offer is that if your trip includes more than a couple long-distance train trips within Western Europe—or even Central Europe—you should probably consider buying a rail pass.
+The general rule I would offer is that if your trip includes more than a couple long-distance train trips (especially European night trains) within Western Europe—or even Central Europe—you should probably consider buying a rail pass.

 For example, if you’re planning to travel between Paris, Brussels, and Amsterdam or between Zurich, Munich and Berlin, a rail pass will probably save you money.